The Compagnie des Guides de Chamonix will close its office to the public until May 19.

 Ability level : 3/5 Tour du Mont-Blanc Family hiking trip is a moderate trek.
 A minimum of 700m (2350ft) vertical gain and about 5 to 7 hours of hiking daily.
 Hiking on generally well-maintained mountain trails, sometimes including easy out-of-trail sections.
 For active people who do not mind training to prepare for the hike.
 A great multiday hike for people with trekking experience.

 Minimum age: 10 years old.

-Guiding policy : by a state qualified trekking guide with a maximum of 12 people in the group.
+Guiding policy : minimum 7 and maximum 12 people per guide.
 The Compagnie des Guides de Chamonix's guiding policy is one of the strictest in the mountain guiding business.
 It guarantees the most balanced groups as possible as well as high-quality personalised advice.

-- Before & after the trip : we have some hotel partners in Chamonix with special prices for our customers.
-If you want to receive information ask Anaïs.
+- Before & after the trip : benefit from preferential prices from our partner hotels in Chamonix.
+If you wish to receive information just ask the Randonnée department.

-- Participants must have an insurance with repatriation cover.
-Cancellation insurance is highly recommended.
+- Participants must have sports insurance with repatriation cover.
+We strongly recommend that this also includes cancellation cover.
 You can take out insurance offering both of these types of cover when you sign up.

 - Participants must also take valid ID with them.

-- 1 pair of shorts + 1 pair of hiking pants
+- 1 pair of shorts

-- 1 pair of synthetic hiking socks
+- 1 pair of hiking socks (technical fabric)

 - 1 Goretex jacket (waterproof windbreaker)